Clinical waste from households

 - Any other healthcare related waste which may cause infection to a person coming into contact with it

-Healthcare waste which falls within these categories needs to be collected separately from other domestic waste.
+Domestic healthcare waste which falls within these categories must be collected separately from other domestic waste.
 Never mix clinical waste with your general refuse or recycling.

 Request clinical waste collection

-Essentia Community Services will collect clinical waste upon request from local residents who produce this waste at home.
-However, if clinical waste is produced in the course of treatment by healthcare professionals, they are responsible for managing that waste, even if it is produced in your home.
+Medisort will collect domestic clinical waste upon request from local residents who produce this waste at home.
+However, where clinical waste is produced in the course of treatment by healthcare professionals, they are responsible for managing that waste, even if it is produced in your home, so it is not covered by the council's contract.

 Non-infectious healthcare waste

-Non-infectious domestic healthcare waste such as incontinence wear/pads should be double-wrapped and disposed of along with your domestic waste in a black bag.
+Non-infectious domestic healthcare waste such as incontinence pads should be double-wrapped and disposed of along with your domestic waste in a black bag.
 This should ideally be contained in a dustbin, especially if left out overnight.
-If you are currently receiving collections for non-infectious healthcare waste, please contact Essentia Community Services directly on 019 9276 5226 to cancel the service.
+If you are currently receiving collections for non-infectious healthcare waste, contact Medisort to cancel the service.

-If you are not sure whether you need a separate clinical waste collection service or not, please ask your healthcare service provider or contact Waste Services.
+If you are not sure whether you need a separate clinical waste collection service or not, ask your healthcare service provider or contact Medisort.